Alexander Gordon (antiquary)

 Alexander Gordon (c.
-1692 – 1755) was a Scottish antiquary and singer.
+1692 – 1755) was a Scottish antiquary, author and operatic tenor.
+As an opera singer he is best remembered for creating roles in the premieres of two operas by George Frideric Handel: Tiridate in Radamisto (1720) and Ugone in Flavio (1723).
 His survey of Roman sites, the Itinerarium Septentrionale, was considered an essential reference by all Roman antiquaries of his time.